argumentcomputer/lurk-beta/README.md

 # Proofs

 Integration with backend proving systems and tooling for proof generation are both still very early.
-Performance and user experience still have room for significant optimization and improvement, but simple examples can be found in the [fcomm example directory](fcomm/README.md).
+Performance and user experience still have room for significant optimization and improvement, but simple examples can be found in the [demo example directory](demo/).

 # Backends
 - Nova is Lurk's officially-supported IVC backend.
 It uses Lurk Lab's Arecibo fork of the [Nova proving system](https://github.com/lurk-lab/arecibo) and the Pasta Curves.